haiwera-silk-cd/magento-devdocs/guides/v2.2/coding-standards/technical-guidelines.md

 5.15.
 Exceptions SHOULD NOT be caught in a loop.
 The loop SHOULD be wrapped with a `try/catch` construct instead.

 5.16.
-If a method uses system resources (such as files, sockets, streams, etc.), the code MUST be wrapped with a `try` block and the corresponding `finally` block.
+If a method uses system resources (such as files, sockets, streams, 等.), the code MUST be wrapped with a `try` block and the corresponding `finally` block.
 In the `finally` sections, all resources SHOULD be properly released.

 5.17. `LocalizedException` SHOULD only be thrown in the Presentation layer (Controllers, Blocks).